odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 Like [Plates](https://platesphp.com/), the [Slim/PHP-View](https://github.com/slimphp/PHP-View) component
 uses PHP to render templates directly.
-You don't have to learn a new syntax and your template code is getting cached by the [OPCache](https://www.php.net/manual/de/book.opcache.php) automaticaly.
+You don't have to learn a new syntax and your template code is getting cached by the [OPCache](https://www.php.net/manual/de/book.opcache.php) automatically.
 This means you no longer need to create a local cache directory for your template cache files.
 You also don't need to set special write permissions for directories etc.

 While in Twig the output of variables is encoded into HTML by default, you have to take care of it yourself in a PHP template.